 There is some good news for wine drinkers.
-If recent research from University of Oregon is to be believed moderate consumption of wine on a regular basis benefits the bones and this is especially true for aging women who have crossed menopause.
-Apparently a glass or two of wine works as well as drugs like bisphosphonates in keeping the bones strong and from leading to the development of osteoporosis.
+If recent research from the University of Oregon is to be believed moderate consumption of wine on a regular basis benefits the bones and this is especially true for aging women who have crossed menopause.
+Apparently, a glass or two of wine works as well as certain anti-resorptive drugs at keeping the bones strong and from leading to the development of osteoporosis.
 However, make no mistake it is wine or beer and not any other form of alcohol that drives home the benefit to the thinning bones.
-Also caution is to be practiced in terms of the amount of wine that is being consumed.
+Also, caution is to be practiced in terms of the amount of wine that is being consumed.
 Any more than a glass or two will do damage.

 Notwithstanding the newfound benefits of moderate wine drinking, Sarah Leyland of the National Osteoporosis Society warns, “’Moderate amounts of alcohol might be beneficial for bones, but excessive alcohol increases the risk of fractures, as well as increasing the risk of falls.”
 (1)

 The International Scientific Forum on Alcohol Research stated that the study clearly exhibited that there occurred changes at the cellular level linked to drinking which explained why the drinkers had better bone strength.